gilch/hissp/docs/style_guide.rst

-"Private" helper functions/classes/modules (conventionally named with a leading underscore) need not have docstrings at all, but again prefer docstrings over comments when applicable, in which case they describe an interface internal to their object's container, but still do not their describe their object's implementation details.
+"Private" helper functions/classes/modules (conventionally named with a leading underscore) need not have docstrings at all, but again, prefer docstrings over comments when applicable, in which case they describe an interface internal to their object's container, but still do not describe their object's implementation details.

 The first expression of a module (if it compiles to a string literal) is its docstring.
 Prefer this form over assigning the ``__doc__`` global directly.

 The ``lambda`` special form does not create docstrings.
-However, you can attach a ``.__doc__`` attribute to the lambda object after creating it, e.g. using the `attach` macro.
+However, you can attach a ``.__doc__`` attribute to the lambda object after creating it, e.g., using the `attach` macro.

 The bundled `deftype` macro does not have any special case for docstrings.
 Instead add a ``__doc__`` as its first key.